Pawfect Guide: 12 helpful tips to safely travel with your dog

 11) Only leave imaginary paw prints behind- Don't litter

 Also, be sure to clean your puppy's feet during night time.
 Dog shoes will save you the hassle of cleaning but even so make sure that no scraps have stuck on his paws or inside his shoes.
-Apply Zoof Wax to soothe his paw pads.
+Apply a paw balm to soothe his paw pads.

 12) Enjoy your pup-cation!

 After all, this is why you’re going.
-These are just tips, you know your dog the best!
 So, cherish this time away from home while you explore some stunning parts of this magnificent world with your best pal by your side.
 Make memories that'll last a lifetime.

 Have a pawfect journey :)